ch4nd4n/practice/nodejs/nextjs-firebase-auth/README.md

 yarn create next-app --typescript --eslint
 ```

+> Follow the onscreen instruction.
+At the point of writing this `app` folder is beta feature.
+> I am not using it in this article.

 Once it's done, we can navigate to the app directory using cd nextjs-firebase-auth and open up the default Next.js page by visiting http://localhost:3000.

-To start fresh, let's update index.tsx and set up a basic login page.
+To start fresh, let's update `index.tsx` and set up a basic login page.
 We can do this by adding the following code:

 ```tsx
 export default function Home() {